ipobletev/yahboom-stm32f103-ros-boardcontrol/README.md

 └── yahboom-stm32f103-ros-boardcontrol.ioc # CubeMX configuration file
 ```

+---

 ## 🛠️ Quick Start

 ### Firmware
-1. The project is made with Visual Studio Code and STM32CubeMX, using STM32Cube extensions.
+1. The project is developed using Visual Studio Code and STM32CubeMX with STM32Cube extensions.
 2. Compile and flash the firmware onto the Yahboom STM32F103 board.
-3. The board will start broadcasting data through the main serial port.
+3. The board will start broadcasting telemetry data through the main serial port.

 ### Graphical Interface (GUI)
 The GUI is located in the `scripts/SerialVisualizer` folder.